Washington Park and Zoo Railway

-The railroad is operational year-round except in January and part of February, when it is closed for required maintenance.
+The railroad is operational year-round when the Oregon Zoo is open, except in January and part of February, when it is closed for required maintenance.
 Special events occur during the winter holidays.
-As of 2018, the price of a ticket was $4.00 for the short 6-minute internal loop, but zoo admission was also required.
+A separate ticket is needed to ride the 6-minute internal loop within the zoo grounds, but zoo admission was also required.

-Zoo officials announced in September 2013 that the line would be closed for about one year for construction, with the last day of service scheduled to be September 22.
-The temporary closure was necessitated by the construction of the zoo's new Elephant Lands exhibit, which will also include remodeling of other parts of the zoo grounds.
-The short-loop route through the southwest part of the zoo grounds was scheduled to be removed permanently, and during the one-year suspension of service a new section of track was to be laid to create a replacement for the short loop.
-Train operations returned running on the new Zoo Loop line only as of November 22, 2014.
+In 2013, a temporary closure was necessitated by the construction of the zoo's new Elephant Lands exhibit, which will also include remodeling of other parts of the zoo grounds.
+A new section of track was laid to replace the short loop.
+After construction the train operations began running on the new Zoo Loop line within the Oregon Zoo.

-In May 2018 an online petition was created in opposition to the Washington Park Master Plan's endorsement to remove the "long route", which runs from the Oregon Zoo to the International Rose Test Garden.
-The master plan primarily called for the removal of all tracks so that it could be replaced by a paved twelve foot (12') wide path.
-As of May 2020, over 37,000 people have signed the online petition in support of keeping and repairing the, "long route".